All Episodes

 Listening.

-Uh yeah, I know they're t the networks are getting tired of Obama too.
+I know that the networks are getting tired of Obama, too, and so any respite is fine.

-And she said, Do you really think that either of these energy plans, Obama's or McCain's will do anything in the short term to fix America's reliance on foreign oil?
+And she said, do you really think that either of these energy plans, Obama's or McCain's, will do anything in the short term to fix America's reliance on foreign oil?

-We've never seen profits like this, and return it to consumers in the form of rebates.
+We've never seen profits like this and return it to consumers in the form of rebates.

 There's a word for this, Andrea.